 #9.
 Riverside Park

-You’ll find a Japanese lantern in the northern tip of the park, it was donated by the City of Tokyo to celebrate the Tokyo-New York city sister affiliation.
+During your tour of Riverside Park you might notice a unique Japanese lantern in the northern tip of the park.
+The lantern was gifted to NYC by the City of Tokyo to celebrate the Tokyo-New York city sister affiliation.

 #7.
 Washington Square Park

-All this to say, regardless of when you visit, you’re bound to have a great time (especially if you like to people watch).
-But if I had to choose the best time to visit Washington Square Park?
-Easily the spring time.
-There’s an a cheery energy in the air as both locals and tourists eagerly flock outdoors after the dreary winter months.
+There’s no bad time to visit Washington Square Park, but the spring time is especially memorable.
+There’s a cheery energy in the air as both locals and tourists eagerly flock outdoors after the dreary winter months.